Let’s apply all this law to the PSSA.

 This government never considered the possibility of bargaining for 0% wage increases.
 They wanted certainty and were determined to legislate them anyway.

 (This reminds me of something.
-Why wouldn’t the government try to negotiate for 0% increase, when history has shown that it is certainly possible?
-Because, if they tried that at the table, they would have to have enough proof to convince the unions that 0% were necessary.
+Why wouldn’t the Government try to negotiate for 0% increase, when history has shown that it is certainly possible?
+Because, if they tried that at the table, they would have to have enough proof to convince the unions that the wage freezes were necessary.
 But if you legislate, you don’t have to.

-Problem is, though, if you legislate without evidence, then you end up in a court challenge where you look incompetent and foolish, as well as venal because you forced 0% wage increases without bothering to think of any good reasons for needing them.)
+Problem is, though, if you legislate without evidence, then you end up in a court challenge where you look incompetent and foolish, as well as venal because you forced 0% wage increases without bothering to think whether you had any good reasons for needing them.)

 (Public sector employees get paid less so that everybody else can keep more.)